jeromegamez/ansible-macos-playbook/README.md

 My dotfiles are managed with [yadm](https://thelocehiliosan.github.io/yadm/) and stored in a private git repository which is pulled in the first time the playbook is run.
-The repository is private because they include sensitive data like private keys and GitHub tokens.
+The repository is private because it includes sensitive data like private keys and GitHub tokens.
 This approach allows me to only need the login data of the dotfiles repo provider when setting up a computer from scratch.